MRROOX/ckanext-right_time_context/README.md

 **Note**: This extension is being tested using CKAN 2.5, 2.6, 2.7 and 2.8.
 These are therefore considered as the supported versions

+**Note**: In this version, the notification messages have been translated exclusively into Spanish.

 ## Requirements